Xilinx/PYNQ/docs/source/overlay_design_methodology/pspl_interface.rst

 There are dedicated interrupts which are linked with asyncio events in the python environment.
-To integrate into the PYNQ framework Dedicated interrupts must be attached to an AXI Interrupt controller which is in turn attached to the first interrupt line to the processing system.
+To integrate into the PYNQ framework Dedicated interrupts must be attached to an **AXI Interrupt Controller** which is in turn attached to the first interrupt line to the processing system.
 If more than 32 interrupts are required then AXI interrupt controllers can be cascaded.
 This arrangement leaves the other interrupts free for IP not controlled by PYNQ